portfolio

 1. Tulip, (from the series “things”), 2019, print on Fine Art Paper, 1 of 3 Edition, DINA3 (29,7 × 42 cm)

-2. Poppy, (from the series “things”), 2019, print on Fine Art Paper, 1 of 3 Edition, DINA3 (29,7 × 42 cm)
+2. Cherries, (from the series “things”), 2019, print on Fine Art Paper, 1 of 3 Edition, DINA3 (29,7 × 42 cm)

-3. Cherries, (from the series “things”), 2019, print on Fine Art Paper, 1 of 3 Edition, DINA3 (29,7 × 42 cm)
+3. Poppy, (from the series “things”), 2019, print on Fine Art Paper, 1 of 3 Edition, DINA3 (29,7 × 42 cm)

-4. Horns, (from the series “construct for abstract”), 2022, print on Fine Art Paper, 1 of 3 Edition, DIN2 (42 cm x 59,4 cm)
+4. round, (from the series “construct for abstract”), 2022, print on Fine Art Paper, 1 of 3 Edition, DIN2 (42 cm x 59,4 cm)

 5. Triangle, (from the series “construct for abstract”), 2017, print on Fine Art Paper, 1 of 3 Edition, DIN2 (42 cm x 59,4 cm)